AWS Directory Services – AD Connector & Managed AD

 • Trust relationships between Simple AD and other Active Directory domains cannot be set up.

-• does not support MFA, RDS SQL Server, or AWS SSO.
+• does not support MFA, RDS SQL Server, or AWS IAM Identity Center (formerly AWS SSO).

 AD Connector